Neddie Herbert: Early life

 Edward Herbert was born on December 1, 1907, in New York City, New York.
-He was the youngest of 5 and grew up in NYC.
-He was the brother of Arthur "Tootsie" Herbert and Charlie Herbert, both of whom were involved in the Kosher chicken Union rackets.
+He was the youngest of five and grew up in New York City.
+He was the brother of Arthur "Tootsie" Herbert and Charlie Herbert, both of whom were involved in the kosher chicken union rackets.
 He was a confidant and associate of Mickey Cohen.

 Los Angeles

 When his boss, Benjamin Siegel, moved out to Los Angeles, California, Herbert did the same.
 When he moved to L.A., he worked as an enforcer for the Siegel-Cohen crime family.
-On June 20, 1947, Siegel was murdered by an apparent East Coast Mafia hitman with a .30 Caliber military M1 Carbine.
+On June 20, 1947, Siegel was murdered by an apparent East Coast Mafia hitman with a .30 caliber military M1 Carbine.

-When Siegel was murdered, his right-hand man, Mickey Cohen became the boss of his criminal empire spanning from L.A. to Burbank to Las Vegas.
+When Siegel was murdered, his right-hand man, Mickey Cohen became the boss of his criminal empire, spanning from Los Angeles to Burbank to Las Vegas.
 Along with Harry "Hooky" Rothman, Nerbert was a top lieutenant of Cohen's.
-However, one of Siegel's lieutenants and Cohen's rival, Jack Dragna, didn't sit well with his rise as boss and decided to rage a full-scale war on Cohen.
+However, one of Siegel's lieutenants and Cohen's rival, Jack Dragna, did not like his rise as boss and decided to mount a full-scale war against Cohen.

 Battle of Sunset Strip

 Dragna and Cohen's war was nicknamed the "Battle of Sunset Strip".
-Dragna soon began to eliminate Cohen's lieutenants, one-by-one; he ordered the deaths of: Harold Rothman, Frank Niccoli, Anthony Brancato, and several others.
+Dragna soon began to eliminate Cohen's lieutenants, one by one; he ordered the deaths of Harold Rothman, Frank Niccoli, Anthony Brancato, and several others.